-18. The economic impact of the epidemic is quantified using a Global Vector Autoregression (GVAR) model.
+- 18. The economic impact of the epidemic is quantified using a Global Vector Autoregression (GVAR) model.
 The GVAR simulates two separate scenarios: (1) the transmission of an uncertainty shock to the region and the rest of the world, using the Global Economic Policy Uncertainty (GEPU) Index as a proxy; and (2) spillovers from a slowdown in China's growth to the rest of the region and the world.
-The findings provide broad guidance to potential impacts on regional economies, but cannot take into account specific channels such as travel and tourism as discussed above.

-19. The results suggest that a direct shock to China's growth has a much larger impact on the region, while any increase in global uncertainty also dampens economic growth (Figure 14):

-- A 25 percent increase in the GEPU, in line with the annual increase in Hong Kong's GEPU index during the SARS outbreak in 2003, would be quickly transmitted to financial market prices.
-Equity markets record a broad-based sell-off, while exchange rate movements reflect an immediate flight to safety, with the Japanese yen appreciating and the rest of the currencies (except for the Hong Kong dollar, which is pegged to the US dollar) depreciating against the US dollar.
-In addition, a flattening of the yield curve would occur in the advanced economies and most emerging Asian economies. - Growth would also be impacted by a shock to uncertainty.
-While the direct impact is minimal, the GVAR model likewise maps the indirect impact, where a sharp decline in financial markets would spill over into lower growth.
-Overall, China would face a 0.1 percentage point decline in growth, and the more open economies of Singapore and Hong Kong impacted with a 0.2-0.3 percentage point decline in their respective growth rates.
-Indonesia is largely immune given its greater domestic-demand orientation. - Separately, a 0.5 percentage point decline in China's economic activity would affect Hong Kong and Singapore disproportionately, while the hit to Thailand's growth would be almost as large as China's.
+The findings provide broad guidance to potential impacts on regional economies, but cannot take into account specific channels such as travel and tourism as discussed above. - 19.
+The results suggest that a direct shock to China's growth has a much larger impact on the region, while any increase in global uncertainty also dampens economic growth (Figure 14): - A 25 percent increase in the GEPU, in line with the annual increase in Hong Kong's GEPU index during the SARS outbreak in 2003, would be reflected in financial market prices.
+Exchange rate movements would immediately capture the flight to safety, with the Japanese yen appreciating and the rest of the currencies (except for the Hong Kong dollar, which is pegged to the US dollar) depreciating against the US dollar.
+In addition, a flattening of the yield curve would occur in the advanced economies and most emerging Asian economies. - Growth is expected to be directly impacted by a shock to uncertainty.
+This GVAR model only maps the indirect impact, where a sharp decline in financial markets would spill over into lower growth.
+China would be among the least affected, while Indonesia is largely immune given its greater domestic-demand orientation. - Separately, a 1 percentage point decline in China's economic activity would affect Hong Kong and Singapore disproportionately, while the hit to Thailand's growth would be almost as large as China's.
 The negative effects on Malaysia, Japan, Korea and the Philippines are of relatively similar magnitude, while Indonesia appears to be the least exposed.